twesleyb/stellargraph/demos/link-prediction/GraphSAGE/README.md

-#!/usr/bin/env python
-'''
-Link Prediction in homogenous graphs with GraphSAGE
+# Link Prediction in homogenous graphs with GraphSAGE
-'''

-## input
-# * Cora dataset from stellargraph.datasets
+## Cora dataset (stellargraph.datasets):

-## output

-## options
-epochs = 20
-batch_size = 20

-## imports
-import os
-os.environ['TF_CPP_MIN_LOG_LEVEL'] = '2' # suppress tf msgs

-import stellargraph as sg

-from stellargraph import globalvar from stellargraph import datasets

-from stellargraph.data import EdgeSplitter from stellargraph.mapper import GraphSAGELinkGenerator

-from stellargraph.layer import GraphSAGE from stellargraph.layer import HinSAGE from stellargraph.layer import link_classification

-from tensorflow import keras

-from sklearn import preprocessing from sklearn import feature_extraction from sklearn import model_selection

-## load the cora network data
-dataset = datasets.Cora()
-[g, _] = dataset.load(subject_as_feature=True)

-#print(_) # _ pandas Series descibing node (paper) subject-classes

-# Cora dataset:
 '''
  Cora: https://linqs.soe.ucsc.edu/data
 The Cora dataset consists of 2,708 scientific publications classified into one